 The large metal frames hint that there is something to see beyond the art itself, and the striking landscape of New Mexico becomes as much a piece of the sculpture as the rusted metal from which they’re built.
 As you step out onto the gravel and look at the scenery through the lenses, it only takes a moment to realize that it’s looking back at you.

 Philip Bareiss, owner of the Bareiss Gallery where the glasses now live, attended Yale University where he earned a Master’s Degree in Administrative Sciences (Operations Research and Economics).
 Which as everyone obviously knows, leads perfectly to specialization in contemporary art and large sculptures.
 After moving to New Mexico in 1977, he worked in galleries for a few years before opening his won in 1982.
-Prior to his work as gallery owner and art broker, Bareiss worked in international banking in Europe and the United States, specifically New York.
+Prior to his work as gallery owner and art broker, Bareiss worked in international banking in Europe and the United States but was primarily located New York.

 Large Metal Glasses Facts (sort of…)